mjdenton/publish_to_npm_using_github_actions/README.md

 # npm_project
-Publish npm to GitHub Packages
+Publish to npm using GitHub Actions